MartinHaeusler/LSM4K/README.md

 ## Building

-ChronoStore is built with Gradle:
+LSM4K is built with Gradle:

 ```shell
   ./gradlew build